docker-archive/deploykit/examples/flavor/swarm/README.md

 This plugin makes heavy use of Golang template to enable customization of instance behavior on startup.
 For example, the `InitScriptTemplateURL` field above is a URL where a init script template is served.
-The plugin will fetch this template from the URL and processe the template to render the final init script for the instance.
+The plugin will fetch this template from the URL and processes the template to render the final init script for the instance.

 The plugin exposes a set of template functions that can be used, along with primitives already in [Golang template] (https://golang.org/pkg/text/template/) and functions from [Sprig](https://github.com/Masterminds/sprig#functions).